 Not only do your company’s values thrive and spread through good communication; good communication means good business.

 A 2010 WillisTowersWatson study on the costs and benefits of good communications found that:

 companies that are highly effective communicators had 47 percent higher total returns to shareholders over the last five years compared with firms that are the least effective communicators.

 To promote strong communication, create an open dialogue between your executive team and the rest of the company.
 You want to encourage communication by making sure that employees are not afraid to speak their minds, so show them that all ideas, comments, and ideas are welcome.
 Find and integrate tools to enable effective communication internally, whether using internal Slack channels or something as essential as scheduled one-on-ones between managers and their direct reports.

 Your company’s culture is a living artifact that evolves and grows over time.
-But remember, a great company culture cannot be built overnight.
+But remember, great company culture cannot be built overnight.
 It takes time, planning, and careful action.
 Leaders and managers must ensure that they’re encouraging good values and behavior by promoting: